DrengrCoder/CppLibrary/README.md

 Disclaimer: The 'catch.hpp' is not something I own or developed, and is part of the [Catch2](https://github.com/catchorg/Catch2) library to help developers build and run unit tests in C++ programs.
 I own no rights to this file and cannot guarantee its stability or security.
 The license for this project has been added under the Licencses folder.

+#### Usage

+Create a new C++ file and add the `#define CATCH_CONFIG_MAIN` macro at the top of the file.
+You can then create as many tests as desired using `TEST_CASE("Description", "[single-file]"){}`.
+- Description can be replaced for whatever descriptive text desired for this unit test.
+- `"[single-file]"` is the most common option for the second parameter, but others are available if you read the Catch2 documentation on the git repository.
+- There is an example recipe for building test files in the makefile in this project.

 ### Command line interface parser (cli_parser.h)

 Most of this code is completely unique, and I have developed everything from scratch (to an extent), but the original implementation was influenced by the functionality of the command line argument parser and parser option class found in the [QT libraries](https://www.qt.io/).